MechanicalRabbit/DataKnots.jl/doc/src/shapes.md

     #-> OutputShape(:salary, Int)

-### Query signature
+### Monadic signature

-The signature of a query is a pair of an `InputShape` object and an `OutputShape` object.
+The signature of a monadic query is a pair of an `InputShape` object and an `OutputShape` object.

     sig = Signature(InputShape(UInt),